Inside MY world

 “Sacred plants.
 Hidden truths.
 Open eyes.” - The Exotic Botanist

 I search for the extraordinary.
-From towering Brugmansias to rare Daturas, every plant in my collection is chosen for its uniqueness and cultivated with care here in Oregon.
+From towering Brugmansias to colorful Iochromas, rare Salvias and more.
+Every plant in my collection is chosen for its uniqueness and cultivated with care here in Oregon.
 These aren’t the everyday varieties you’ll find at a big-box store - they’re living treasures meant for collectors and gardeners who crave the unusual.
 At Exotic Botanist, my promise is to provide you with healthy, rare stock and the knowledge to grow them well, so your garden becomes a place of wonder.

 Seed packets